ventZl/cmrx/man/02_overview.md

 context of other process.

 @page mem_model Memory Model
-Processes running in CMRX environment have memory protection use enforced.
+Code running in the context of process in CMRX environment is limited by memory protection.
 Therefore the application (or, better: process) can only access resources, which belong to it.
-In CMRX, the process is the governing entity, when it comes to what resources can be accessed from within specific execution context.
+In CMRX, the process is the governing entity when it comes to what resources can be accessed from within specific execution context.
+A process is thus a container which groups all accessible resources living in the user space.

 Code and read-only data
 -----------------------